SerhiiQAA/MyFreeSnakeGame/README.md

 ## 📜 License

-[Add your license information here, e.g., "All rights reserved.
-For personal use only." or a link to your LICENSE file if you created one.]
+"All rights reserved.
+For personal use only." or a link to your LICENSE file if you created one.

 ---
-*Developed with passion by [Your GitHub Username/Name]*
+*Developed with passion by SerhiiQAA*